scij/msm/doc/intro.md

 be lost.
 This is an intended feature of MSM and part of the trade-off between reliability and performance and throughput.

+Message distribution modes are implemented on the receiver side.
+One of the goals of asynchronous communication is to make the sender unaware of the receivers.
+Therefor the sender does not know how many receivers have subscribed to a particular channel, if they are stateful or stateless or if there are no receivers at all.

 ### Stateless receiver

-Stateless communication is only implemented on the receiver side.
+Stateless communication is implemented on the receiver side.
 Each stateless receiver posts NORM command messages with containing it's node id (which is unique in a session) to all receivers on this session.
 Each receiver updates a map of active receivers and sets an expiry date for this receiver.
 Once the receiver has expired (which happens automatically